The California Bankers Association Applauds Senate Passage of Bipartisan Regulatory Reform Legislation

 About the Western Bankers Association

-With more than 200 years of combined experience serving banks, the Western Bankers Association is one of the largest banking trade associations and regional educational organizations in the United States.
+With more than 200 years of combined experience serving banks, the Western Bankers Association is one of the largest, state-banking, trade associations and regional educational organizations in the United States.
 WBA provides leading service and support to member banks throughout the Western States through two divisions.

 CBA, the California state and federal advocacy division, is the advocate of the California banking industry for needed legislative, regulatory and legal changes.